romainkp/stremr/README.md

 Currently Implemented Estimators:
  - **Kaplan-Meier** Estimator.
 No adjustment for time-varying confounding or informative right-censoring.
  - **Inverse Probability Weighted (IPW) Kaplan-Meier**.
 Also known as the Adjusted Kaplan Meier (AKME).
 Also known as the saturated (non-parametric) IPW-MSM estimator of the survival hazard.
 Based on the exposure/censoring model fits (propensity scores).
- - **Bounded Inverse Probability Weighted (IPW) Estimator of Survival**.
+ - **Bounded Inverse Probability Weighted (B-IPW) Estimator of Survival**.
 Estimates the survival directly (without hazard), also based on the exposure/censoring model fit (propensity scores).
  - **Inverse Probability Weighted Marginal Structural Model (IPW-MSM)** for the hazard function, mapped into survival.
-Currently only logistic regression is allowed with time-points and regimens indicators as the only covariates.  model that  (no baseline covariates are allowed).
+Currently only logistic regression is allowed where covariates are either time-points and regime/rule indicators.  model that  (no baseline covariates are allowed).
 Based on the exposure/censoring model fit (propensity scores), but allows additional smoothing over multiple time-points with optional weight stabilization.
  - **Sequential G-Computation (GCOMP)**.
 Also known as the recursive G-Computation formula or Q-learning.
 Directly estimates the outcome model while adjusting for time-varying confounding.
 Estimation can be stratified by rule/regime followed or pooled across all rules/regimes.
  - **Targeted Maximum Likelihood Estimator (TMLE)** for longitudinal data.
 Also known as the Targeted Minimum Loss-based Estimator.
 Doubly robust and semi-parametrically efficient estimator that targets the initial outcome model fits (GCOMP) with IPW.
  - **Iterative Targeted Maximum Likelihood Estimator (I-TMLE)** for longitudinal data.
 Fits sequential G-Computation and then iteratively performs targeting for all pooled Q's until convergence.